 - Physical examination

-- Hip Resurfacing Surgery: An alternative to hip replacement, some patients are opting to pursue hip resurfacing which is a partial hip replacement of only the arthritic element.
+- Hip resurfacing surgery: an alternative to hip replacement, some patients opt to pursue hip resurfacing or partial hip replacement, affecting only the arthritic element.

 - Trochanteric Bursitis

-Trochanteric bursitis is inflammation of the bursa (fluid-filled sac near a joint) at the outside point of the hip.
-When this bursa becomes irritated or inflamed, it causes pain in the hip and is very common.
+Inflammation or irritation of the trochanter bursa (fluid-filled sac near a joint) at the outside point of the hip is a common condition which causes pain in the hip.